Our staff will respond to your query promptly and provide detailed information to your questions.

 Then join the most beautiful coastal journey of the world, up the Norwegian Coast.
 The voyage from Bergen to Kirkenes takes you from the 60th to the 70th latitude on a 7-day tour de force.

 The trip runs weekly from May to September with fixed departures from Oslo every Saturday.
-The trip can also run in reverse starting from Bergen every Monday between 18 May 2019 to 27 Sep 2019.
+The trip can also run in reverse starting from Bergen every Monday.

 - Kystruten North bound Voyage along the Norwegian Coast

-- Private mini-van tour with driver through the Norwegian fjords
+- Premium 50 Degrees North mini-coach with driver through the Norwegian fjords

 - Boutique hotel stays by the fjords of Norway